kinseyboze/UniWebEnrollment/README.md

 8. (Optional) Import `test_data.sql` if you want sample data for testing.
 9. Navigate to `http://localhost/index.php` to begin using the application.

-## Notes
-- This is a local development project and does not include production-level security or deployment configurations.